hnryjmes/effective-testing-rspec3/README.md

 * Run the most recent failing spec, the --only-failures flag

-* focus: add 'f' to method name (e.g. context becomes fcontext)
+* focus: add 'f' to method name (e.g. context becomes fcontext) [use temporarily!]

+* understanding tag filtering and passing metadata to rspec

+* pending examples - tracking your work in progress